 Sit in on training now and then to make sure it is very thorough.
 Training that isn’t thorough is a waste of time and can lead to lower productivity.

 Allow technology to work for you.
 Are you using the latest and the greatest when it comes to technology in your business?
+If not, taking the plunge and upgrading could be a key way to reduce labor costs.

 If your employees are still hand-stamping timecards every morning, you may want to consider an update, such as a web-based time clock software.
 Besides clocking in, keeping track of time being used is helpful in seeing where schedule changes can be made, and also helpful in showing employees how they can better manage their time.